maskac/Robot_DDMP9/DOCS/martinS_projektova_dokumentace.md

 The robot has a rectangular shape.
 It consists of a steel base  *40 * 20 * 20* large.
 Movement is created by 4 wheels, each with its own electric motor with transmission.
 The whole robot is powered by a 12V lead-acid battery.

-###Electronics
+Power goes from the battery through a fuse into a LM2596.
+From there it is distributed to a dual L297D realy board to drive the motors, and to the rest of the electronics.
+There are 2 cameras on board, one of them is equipped with 2 servos, allowing 180° by 180° rotation.
+Also on board are 4 relay boards.
+To these, front and back lights are connected (see [Lights](#Lights))

+###Computers

 The robot has 3 CPUs.

 ####Raspberry Pi 3

+The raspberry receives and processes all the tellemetry data and the camera feed(s).
+It communicates with the Arduino over *RS232 over USB*.

 ####ESP8266

+The ESP receives control signals over WiFi and then sends them over RS232 to the Arduino

 ####Arduino Mega 2560

+The Arduino Receives control signals from the ESP and then processes them.
+If the desired action is movement or camera rotation, the Arduino sends signals to the L293Ds using digital parallel communication.
+If the desired action is switching the Head (or reversing) lights on, a signal is sent to the relay boards

+#####L293D

+There are 2 L293Ds on board.
+They are used to control the motors and camera servos.

 ##Remote Control

 The robot is controlled remotely using an app called [RoboRemo](https://play.google.com/store/apps/details?id=com.hardcodedjoy.roboremo)
-From the app, the signal is first received by an *ESP8266*
+From the app, the signal is first received by the *ESP8266*

 ##Internal Communication

 ##Video feed trasmission

 Video is captured by two cams.
 One is the [Raspberry Camera Module v2](https://www.raspberrypi.org/products/camera-module-v2/), can be rotated in two axis, is in the front of the robot.
-The other is a USB webcam (The Raspi can only have one raspberry camera module connected at once) ,cannot be rotated.
+The other is a USB webcam, cannot be rotated.
 The webcams are connected to the Raspberry Pi by the Pi's camera connector and USB, respectively.
-Here the videos are compressed and then displayed on a webpage hosted on the raspberry.
+There the videos are compressed and then displayed on a webpage hosted on the raspberry.
 (Transmitting to other devices that want to watch the stream is done using the Pi's onboard WiFi)

 ##Status Reporting